 |Header size||Header height (px)||Logo dimension (px)|

-Rich text elements can be used throughout a dashboard as substitutes for headers.
+You can use rich text elements throughout a dashboard as substitutes for headers.
 They can be useful when you don't want an element that conforms to the header's size and position restrictions.
-For example, you could use a rich text element to clearly mark different sections in your dashboard.
+For example, you can use a rich text element to clearly mark different sections in your dashboard.

 The following are tips for using URLs:

 - URL references should use HTTPS.
 If an HTTPS connection is not possible, consider using a relative URL, which doesn't specify HTTPS or HTTP.
 For example, use //www.example.com/logo.png.

 - If you don't want to use the above tip, consider leveraging your organization's ability to add image files as items in your organization's content.
 After adding the new item, share it with everyone.
 This will produce a URL on the image's item details page that can be used in a dashboard.

 - If the URL references a domain that differs from yours, it is recommended that the server hosting the requested resources is able to support CORS requests from your domain.